martinascholger/ml-dse/README.md

 # ml-dse
-Machine Learning for Digital Scholarly Editions, SS 2024 by Sarah Lang & Martina Scholger
+Machine Learning for Digital Scholarly Editions, WS 2024/25 by Sarah Lang & Martina Scholger

-This is the repository for the course "Machine Learning for Digital Scholarly Editions" at the University of Graz, summer semester 2024.
+This is the repository for the course "Machine Learning for Digital Scholarly Editions" at the University of Graz, winter semester 2024/25.
 It will contain all Jupyter Notebooks and example data that we will use during the course.

 ## Usage